 Nature offers rich imagery and symbolism to enhance and vivify the therapeutic process.
 Landscapes and physical objects; natural events such as weather and seasons are all useful metaphors for human feelings and experiences.
 Looking to nature can help us reflect on concepts such as growing, taking up space, letting go.

-Express: If the rock at the front had words, what would it say?
+Express: If the rocks in this image had words, what would they say?

 Don't do it well

 Do it freely, do it badly;

 What kind of line - a broken one or a smooth one?

 Am I really like a square, like a block?